 “But as my career has evolved, so have my skills.”

-After a working as a research officer at the National Centre for Immunisation Research and Surveillance, Amy found herself fascinated by the idea of pursuing medical science research of her own.
+After a working as a research officer at the National Centre for Immunisation Research and Surveillance, largely in a medical assistant role, Amy found herself fascinated by the idea of pursuing medical science research of her own.
 This inspired her to start her PhD in dance injury research, but she still doesn’t know where it will lead.

 “I’m starting to realise that I genuinely don’t know what my future career goal is or what I want to be when I grow up.
 But I certainly know what I don’t want, and I’m taking the opportunity during my PhD to meet and talk with as many inspiring people in health and science as I can to try to work it out.”